SuyfooS/StarLibrary/README.md

 FPSCounter(boolean) -- true/false, will create a new fps & ping counter on the screen, you can disable it and enable it always
-LowQuality() -- will make the game a lot less laggy, and will make it ugly af KillPlayer() -- will kill the local player
+LowQuality() -- will make the game a lot less laggy, and will make it ugly af KillPlayer() -- will kill the local player ToggleNoclip(boolean) -- set to true or false depends if you want noclip on or off
 ```

 ## Functional Ways To Use :